Chicago Fatal Car Accident Lawyer

 Although historical data shows that fatigued or drowsy driving plays a role in approximately 2.5% of car accident deaths every year, experts claim the numbers are much higher.
 Recent studies indicate that as many as 6,000 car accident fatalities are caused by drowsy driving.
 Fatigued driving is often compared to driving while intoxicated, and affected drivers often experience slowed reaction times, diminished decision-making abilities, and poor motor skills.

 If your loved one died in a crash, our Chicago fatal accident lawyers can determine the cause and help you hold the at-fault party accountable.
+Call (312) 600-0000 for a FREE case evaluation.

 Types of Deadly Crashes Our Fatal Car Accident Lawyers Handle